Look Before You Leap: An Exploratory Study of Uncertainty Measurement for Large Language Models: Study Design

 Due to the API constraints, an inference of closed-source LLMs (\ie, GPT3 and GPT3.5) could take up to 20 seconds.
 Consequently, evaluating an LLM on CNN/Daily Mail dataset with 11,490 instances would require nearly 575 hours.
 Therefore, we randomly sample each NLP task's dataset with 100 instances when evaluating closed-source LLMs.
 We further sample 40 out of 164 and 125 out of 500 instances for HumanEval and MBPP, respectively. {For closed-source models, we evaluated all instances.}

-To conduct our large-scale experiments, we utilize a cluster of servers with AMD 3955WX CPU (3.9GHz), 256GB RAM, and four NVIDIA A4000 GPUs (16GB VRAM of each).
-The evaluation of open-source LLMs takes more than {864} GPU hours.
+To conduct our large-scale experiments, we utilize a server with AMD 3955WX CPU (3.9GHz), 256GB RAM, and four NVIDIA A4000 GPUs (16GB VRAM of each). \responseline{The evaluation of open-source LLMs shown in the main text takes more than 2560 GPU hours, and the results on the website take around 864 GPU hours.}